CosBoS-wedding-film/homepage/README.md

 250730 - 4
 feat: remove folder of 'thumbnail_only_16to9' because I directly use the youtube thumnail.
 But, the outer design is perfectly the same with before one.

+250730 - 5
+docs: reduced the contract hook text.

+250731
+docs: from 3CAM to 4CAM / contact menu's promotion context is added